-The European Commission did a regulatory fitness and performance check (REFIT) of the EU's Food Contact Material's (FCM) legislation.
-The evaluation process consisted of different steps and the final report was published on July 3, 2020.
+The European Commission is currently undergoing a regulatory fitness and performance check (REFIT) of the EU's Food Contact Material's (FCM) legislation.
+The evaluation process consists of different steps, including a 12-week open public consultation foreseen in late 2018 as part of the stakeholder consultation process.
+It expected that the complete evaluation will be completed in early 2020.